Suniljit/General_Assembly_Projects/capstone_project/README.md

 3. [Science Direct - 210 articles](https://www.sciencedirect.com)

 ### Exploratory Data Analysis (EDA)
 After cleaning the data, and removing stop words as well as commons words such as "model", "based", "systems" and "engineering" that appear in every article, we took a look at the unigrams and bigrams to draw some insight.
-Interesting terms such as "digital twin", "verification & validation" and "product development" were observed.
+Interesting terms such as "digital twin", "verification & validation" and "product development" were observed. <br>
 ![](https://github.com/Suniljit/General_Assembly_Projects/blob/main/capstone_project/images/unigrams.png)
 ![](https://github.com/Suniljit/General_Assembly_Projects/blob/main/capstone_project/images/bigrams.png)